EquiMed logo.

 Treatment

-In any case, as soon as the condition is noticed, a veterinarian should be called to remedy the problem and treat the eye and eyelid properly to prevent permanent damage from ulceration, infection, and scarring of the eye.
+As soon as the condition is noticed, a veterinarian should be called to treat the eye and eyelid properly to prevent permanent damage from ulceration, infection, and scarring of the eye.

 Dig Deeper